DingNingCN/F-OFDM-Code/README.md

 # F-OFDM-Code
 This repository contains a full set of codes about F-OFDM Simulation.
-All the codes are written in Matlab.
+All the codes were written on Matlab.

 We did a simulation about Filtered OFDM and OFDM on MatLab.